Data Explorer

 Nodes

 The core concept in the Data Explorer is a node.
-Nodes fall into two categories:
+Nodes fall into three categories:

 The Graph

-Nodes are arranged on a canvas and connected by dragging from one node's output port to another node's input port.
-Data flows from left to right (or top to bottom).
-The graph forms a pipeline: each node receives the output of the node(s) upstream of it and passes its own output downstream.
+Nodes are arranged on a canvas.
+Connect two nodes by dragging from one node's output port to another node's input port.
+Most nodes have a single primary input (vertical flow); some accept secondary inputs (side ports) for join-style operations.
+Data flows from left to right (or top to bottom): each node receives the output of the node(s) upstream of it and passes its own output downstream.

 Column Types